 6. Spaces inside walls

-7. In your water supply as gas is released into the air in the home.
+7. The water supply when gas is released into the air in the home

 Radon is a Class A carcinogen and the second leading cause of lung cancer.
 The increased risk of developing lung cancer from radon is directly related to the concentration of radon and the length of time that a person is exposed to it.
 The U.S. Environmental Protection Agency (EPA) estimates that there are between 5,000 and 30,000 radon-related lung cancer deaths each year.
-Radon is the number one cause of lung cancer in non-smokers.
+Radon is the number one cause of lung cancer in nonsmokers, according to EPA.

-Cigarette smokers have eight times the risk from radon as non-smokers.
-Therefore, cigarette smokers in particular, should keep their exposure to radon as low as possible.
-If the home was tested in an infrequently used basement, it may have measured a radon level that is higher than the actual level you are exposed to, spending most of your time upstairs.
+Cigarette smokers should keep their exposure to radon as low as possible.
+Smokers have eight times the risk from radon as non-smokers.
+If the house was tested in an infrequently used basement, it may have measured a radon level that is higher than the actual level you are exposed to, spending most of your time upstairs.
 People with young children should be more concerned with the possible consequences of radon exposure 20 years from now than someone in their late sixties or seventies.
 Families with a hereditary predisposition of cancer should be more concerned about radon exposure than families who don’t have any history of cancer.

 The risk of developing lung cancer at 4.0 pCi/L in AIR is estimated at about 7 lung cancer deaths per 1000 persons, which is why the USEPA and IEMA recommend reducing your radon level if the concentration is 4.0 pCi/L or more.

 MYTH: Scientists are not sure that radon really is a problem.